DamienFruleux/ZCU111-Doc/1-AXI_DMA.md

 Literally, a [Direct Memory Access](https://en.wikipedia.org/wiki/Direct_memory_access) (DMA) is a device that allows direct access between the RAM and a device (e.g. HDD, SSD), without the intervention of the processor, except to start and stop the transfer.

 At Xilinx, we find DMAs with the same definition, but which allow more precisely to transfer data between an AXI4 (Memory Map) interface (which is therefore connected to the SODIMM RAM, or **PS RAM**) and an AXI4-Stream interface (which is therefore connected to an **external device**, such as a DAC or ADC).
+For the rest of these explanations, we'll consider only the Xilinx DMA.

 Note that it is also possible to use a external (to the processor) RAM, in particular the 4 GB of DDR4 SDRAM, or **PL RAM**.
 It also uses an AXI4 (Memory Map) interface.